 Disadvantages of Incorporating

 There is a lot more paperwork involved in maintaining a corporation than a sole proprietorship or partnership.
 Corporations, for example, must maintain a minute book containing the corporate bylaws and minutes from corporate meetings.
-Other corporate documents, that must be kept up to date at all times, include the register of directors, the share register and the transfer register.
-(See Getting Your New Corporation Up and Running for more information.)
+Other corporate documents that must be kept up to date at all times include the register of directors, the share register, and the transfer register.

-A corporation doesn't have the same flexibility in handling business losses as a sole proprietorship or a partnership.
+A corporation doesn't have the same flexibility in handling business losses that a sole proprietorship or a partnership does.
 As a sole proprietor, if your business experiences operating losses, you could use the loss to reduce other types of personal income in the year the losses occur.
-See 8 Tax strategies to Maximize Your Business Tax Deductions.
 In a corporation, however, these losses can only be carried forward or back to reduce the corporation's income from other years.

-The prime advantage of incorporating, limited liability, may be undercut by personal guarantees and/or credit agreements.
-The corporation's much vaunted limited liability is irrelevant if no one will give the corporation credit.
+The prime advantage of incorporating—limited liability—may be undercut by personal guarantees or credit agreements.
+A corporation's much-vaunted limited liability is irrelevant if no one will give the corporation credit.

-Closing a corporation requires passing a resolution to dissolve the corporation, winding up payroll accounts, and sending a copy of the Certificate of Dissolution to your state authorities (or the Canada Revenue Agency).
+Closing a corporation requires passing a corporate resolution to dissolve the corporation, winding up payroll accounts, and sending a copy of the certificate of dissolution to your provincial authorities (or the Canada Revenue Agency).
 You will also need to file your final tax returns for the corporation.
-See What to Do Before Closing a Business in the U.S. or Closing Your Business in Canada for more information.

 You should definitely discuss your personal situation with your accountant and lawyer before you decide.
-He or she will be able to give you a much more exact picture of how incorporation could benefit your business, and help you see whether or not the trouble and expense of incorporation will be worth it to you.
+They will be able to give you a more precise picture of how incorporation could benefit your business, and help you see whether the trouble and expense of incorporation will be worth it to you.